 Zohydro (Hydrocodone Bitartrate) for the Treatment of Chronic Pain, United States of America

 Zohydro (hydrocodone) is a single-entity oral drug indicated for the treatment of chronic pain.
-Zogenix, a San Diego-based pharmaceutical company, is developing and commercialising the drug in the US.
+San Diego-based pharmaceutical company Zogenix developed and commercialised the drug in the US.

-In May 2012, Zogenix submitted a New Drug Application (NDA) to the US Food and Drug Administration (FDA) for Zohydro.
-The drug is expected to hit the US market in early 2013.
+Zogenix submitted a new drug application (NDA) to the US Food and Drug Administration (FDA) for Zohydro extended release (ER) capsules in May 2012.

 Chronic pain is a condition that affects any part of the body and lasts for long periods of time.
-It is persistant and the pain signals keep firing in the nervous system for weeks, months and years.
-It can suppress the immune system and decrease the body's production of natural painkillers, and can also increase anxiety, stress, depression and anger.
+It is persistent and the pain signals keep firing in the nervous system for weeks, months and years.
+It can suppress the immune system, decrease the body's production of natural painkillers and increase anxiety, stress, depression and anger.

-It is estimated that about 116 million people in the US are affected by chronic pain and its economic costs throughout the nation are about $560bn to $635bn annually.
+It is estimated that approximately 116 million people in the US are affected by chronic pain and its economic costs throughout the nation are roughly between $560bn and $635bn a year.

-One of the treatments for chronic pain is through the use of opioid pain reliever hydrocodone.
-The drugs that are currently available in the market are combination products of hydrocodone with mostly acetaminophen or ibuprofen.
+One of the treatments for chronic pain is the use of opioid pain reliever hydrocodone.
+The drugs currently available in the market are combination products of hydrocodone with mostly acetaminophen or ibuprofen.

 Zohydro - single-entity hydrocodone therapy

 Zohydro is a single-entity hydrocodone therapy, which contains a semi-synthetic opioid.
 The detailed mechanism of action of the drug is not known.
-It is believed to control moderate to severe pain when administered every 12 hours.
-It does not contain any acetaminophen which causes liver toxicity.
+It is believed to control moderate to severe pain when administered every 12h.
+It does not contain any acetaminophen, which causes liver toxicity.
 The extended-release capsules are available in 10mg, 20mg, 30mg, 40mg and 50mg doses.

 Zohydro has been developed using Spheroidal Oral Drug Absorption System (SODAS), a drug delivery technology patented by Alkermes Pharma Ireland.
 In 2012, Zogenix signed a licence agreement with Alkermes to pay $1m for using the patented technology.